After making your homemade tahini, you may not go back to store-bought again! It is so easy to make this vegan and gluten-free spread!

 - Process them for almost 2 minutes.
 They will look crumbly.
 Scrape from the sides with a spoon and add 2 tablespoons of olive oil and process for 2 minutes.
 It should become together and have a thick consistency.
 Add 1 more tablespoon and process until it has a pourable consistency.
 If it is not pourable, you should add an extra tablespoon or more until you reach the consistency.
 You may use less oil if you reach the pourable consistency before 3 tablespoons.
 If it is gritty, you can sieve the mixture or use a blender to make it smoother.

-- You can store the tahini in an airtight container in the fridge for up to a month.
+- You can store the tahini in a jar in the fridge for up to a month.